 Any CCSDS Recommended Standard requiring a new role in the Roles Registry shall document it in a CCSDS Recommended Standard and review it with the SSG and the SANA Operator.

 CCSDS PROVIDER and DATA REGISTRIES

 Spacecraft Identifier Registry

-The SANA shall implement a Spacecraft Identifier registry as specified in reference [8] (as modified).
+The SANA shall implement a Spacecraft Identifier registry as specified in reference [8].

 The Registration Authority for the Spacecraft Identifier registry shall be the SANA.